SnowEx/snowexsql/docs/database_structure.rst

 * depth - Depth in centimeters in the snowpack that the data was collected
 * easting - UTM projected coordinate in the east direction in meters
 * elevation - Elevation at the site or acquisition in meters
+* flags - data that was flagged typically just pits
 * geom - GIS software friendly version of the coordinates of where the data was collected in UTM.
 * id - Unique identifier that is automatically assigned when uploaded
 * instrument - Name of the instrument used to collect the data